Roina-Shin/google-cloud-study/GCP-Study/Study-log/Apache2_web-server.md

 ## What is Apache2 web server?

-Apache2 is a web server software that you install on your VM instance as well as at the external IP of your VM instance so that visitors from the Internet can view content on your website.
+Apache2 is a web server software that you can install on your VM instance as well as at the external IP of your VM instance so that visitors from the Internet can view content on your website.

 ## To play with Apache2 web server on your VM